-In computer science, asymptotic analysis is the core of complexity analysis.
-This is premised with the idea that we are interested in knowing how the algorithm scales with an input size that approaches infinity.
-There’s three main types of notation: big-O, big-omega, and big-theta notation.
+In computer science, asymptotic analysis describes how an algorithm scales with an input size that approaches infinity.
+There are three main types of notation: big-O, big-omega, and big-theta notation.

--notation refers to the upper bound on an algorithm’s runtime. -notation refers to the lower bound. -notation (which is like a tight upper/lower bound limit), which describes precisely how the algorithm grows.
+-notation is the upper bound on an algorithm’s runtime. -notation is the lower bound. -notation (which is a tight upper/lower bound limit) describes precisely how the algorithm grows.
 For an informal guide to finding big-O, see the page for time complexity.

 Formal definition